 The main functionalities of a CAS are to perform numerical computations, symbolic computations, data analysis, and data visualization.
 Due to its widespread domain, various computer algebra systems for Linux exist, dealing with different types of applications.
 Our editors have outlined 20 best computer algebra systems that can be used by mathematicians, data science professionals, or higher-studies purposes.

-SageMath is an opensource computer algebra systems for Linux with an extensive set of features which makes it an excellent solution for handling modern-day mathematical problems.
-It is built on top of already-existing, popular open-source packages such as NumPy, SciPy, matplotlib, Sympy, Maxima, GAP, FLINT, R and many more.
+SageMath is an opensource computer algebra system for Linux with an extensive set of features, which makes it an excellent solution for handling modern-day mathematical problems.
+It is built on top of already-existing, popular open-source packages such as NumPy, SciPy, matplotlib, Sympy, Maxima, GAP, FLINT, R, and many more.
 The project aims to be a feasible alternative to Magma, Maple, Mathematica, and Matlab and lives up to its anticipation pretty well.

 Features of SageMath

 - SageMath utilizes Python and Cython to leverage the power of its underlying projects through interfaces or wrappers conveniently.

 - It comes with an innovative and simple to use notebook document interface which is compatible with Chrome, Opera, Firefox, Safari, and Konqueror.

 - SageMath also offers a text-based command-line interface built on top of the iPython shell.